Poland

 New definition of bullying

 The new definition suggests that bullying consists of persistent harassment of an employee that is repetitive, recurring, or constant.
+The new draft clarifies now that mobbing does not include incidental behaviors, even if they constitute a violation of an employee's individual rights.

 • Humiliation or debasement